zoisaacs/poker_evaluator/README.md

 Description
 -----------

 Poker_Evaluator ranks poker hands passed to class Pokerhand with five-card arrays.
-This evaluator can sort multiple poker hands based on their rank, as well as give a short description of the hands.
-Duplicate cards in the same poker hand will raise an error, but different poker hands with duplicate cards may still be compared.
+The evaluator can sort multiple poker hands based on their rank and give a description of each hand.
+Duplicate cards in the same poker hand will raise an error, but different poker hands with duplicate cards can still be compared.

-To run the evaluator yourself, uncomment the last line in lib/pokerhand.rb, or make your own in the style shown below.
+To run the evaluator yourself, uncomment the last line in lib/pokerhand.rb, or make your own Pokerhands as shown below.

 Example
 -------

-Here are some new Pokerhand classes that are already loaded by pokerhand.rb:
+Here are some example Pokerhands that are already loaded by pokerhand.rb:
 ```
 RoyalFlush = %w{QC KC JC AC TC}
 Straight5 = %w{2C 3D 4H AC 5S}